beeb/lintspec/README.md

   [PATH]...
 One or more paths to files and folders to analyze

 Options:
   -e, --exclude <EXCLUDE>  Path to a file or folder to exclude (can be used more than once) -o, --out <OUT>          Write output to a file instead of stderr
       --inheritdoc         Enforce that all public and external items have `@inheritdoc` --constructor        Enforce that constructors have NatSpec
-      --struct-params                Enforce that structs have `@param` for each member --enum-params                  Enforce that enums have `@param` for each variant --json                         Output diagnostics in JSON format
+      --struct-params      Enforce that structs have `@param` for each member --enum-params        Enforce that enums have `@param` for each variant -f, --enforce <TYPE>     Enforce NatSpec (@dev, @notice) on items even if they don't have params/returns/members (can be used more than once)
+      --json               Output diagnostics in JSON format
       --compact            Compact output
       --sort               Sort the results by file path -h, --help               Print help (see more with '--help') -V, --version            Print version
 ```

 ## Configuration